Hendrix-CS/csci151/labs/sortimator.md

 InsertionSort can be implemented with the following algorithm.

 -   For each element in the list
-    -   If the current element is smaller than the element to its left, swap them.
+    -   While the current element is smaller than the element to its left
-    -   Until you stop making swaps, repeat this check for the next two elements to the left.
+        -   Swap them
+        -   Move one element to the left, so that you keep following the current element down.

 ### Step 2.2 - Testing